robertpiosik/CodeWebChat/README.md

 Once the response is ready, changes can be integrated in a fully revertible way.

-## Browser integration
+## Enabling autofill

-Install the Connector in your favorite browser and never copy and paste again!
+Install the zero-setup Connector extension in your favorite browser:

-Like all of Code Web Chat, the extension is [open-source](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser) and works with minimal permissions for your absolute privacy and security.

 - [Chrome Web Store](https://chromewebstore.google.com/detail/code-web-chat-connector/ljookipcanaglfaocjbgdicfbdhhjffp)
 - [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/code-web-chat-connector/)

+Like all of Code Web Chat, the extension is [open-source](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser) and works with minimal permissions for your absolute privacy and security.

 **List of supported chatbots:**